Budapestby VisitCity Guides

 • Currency: Hungary uses the Hungarian Forint (HUF)

-• Best Exchange Rates: Dedicated exchange houses (valutaváltó) in the city center typically offer the most favorable rates
+• Best Exchange Rates: Dedicated exchange houses (valutaváltó) in the city center usually have the best rates

 • Avoid: Airport exchanges, hotels, and street money changers

-• ATMs: Widely available but be aware of potential fees from your home bank
+• ATMs: Everywhere but watch out for fees from your home bank

-• Dynamic Currency Conversion: Always choose to be charged in local currency (HUF) rather than your home currency when using ATMs or card payments
+• Dynamic Currency Conversion: Always choose to be charged in local currency (HUF) rather than your home currency when using ATMs or paying by card

 Avoiding Tourist Scams

-While Budapest is generally safe, be aware of common tourist pitfalls:
+While Budapest is generally safe, watch out for common tourist problems:

-• Taxi Overcharging: Use only official yellow taxis with company logos and meters, or pre-book through reputable companies/apps
+• Taxi Overcharging: Only use official yellow taxis with company logos and meters, or book through good companies/apps

-• Restaurant Bill Padding: Check menu prices before ordering, review bills carefully, and pay by card when possible
+• Restaurant Bill Padding: Check menu prices before ordering, look at bills carefully, and pay by card when possible

 • Pickpocketing: Keep valuables secure, especially in crowded areas like public transport and markets

-• Drink Spiking: Purchase your own drinks and keep them in sight
+• Drink Spiking: Buy your own drinks and keep them in sight

 The Budapest Card: Worth It?